maplesond/spectre/README.md

 Quick Start:
 ============

-Assuming the user has access to the compiled executable jars for phygen, then they should only need JRE 1.7+ installed on their system.
+Assuming the user has access to the compiled executable jars for phybre, then they should only need JRE 1.7+ installed on their system.
 To run any of the jars type: “java -jar <jar_name>-<jar_version>.jar <options>”.
 To discover the options available for each jar just type “java -jar <jar_name>-<jar_version>.jar --help”

 Availability:
 =============

-Open source code available on github: https://github.com/maplesond/phygen.git
+Open source code available on github: https://github.com/maplesond/phybre.git

 License: GPL v3